-The staff has been trained on the contents of this entire plan through an in-service at a regularly scheduled staff meeting in August, 2013.
+The staff has been trained on the contents of this entire plan through an in-service and the Emergency Management Guide.

 Implementation of Plan

 The plan has been distributed to all departments and is available to all staff, students, parents, and the community to review.